 “I snored like a bear,” he said.
 “It drove my wife nuts.”

 Tired of being unhealthy and feeling embarrassed about his appearance, Swanson took action.
-On his 41st birthday, he made an appointment at in Del Mar, Calif. to see if bariatric surgery was an option.
+On his 41st birthday, he made an appointment at Scripps Clinic Center for Weight Management in Del Mar, Calif. to see if bariatric surgery was an option.
 He proceeded with caution.

 “Twenty years prior, my sister had bariatric surgery and suffered a complication.
 After undergoing gastric bypass with another surgeon, she got an infection and almost died,” said Swanson.
 “She’s fine now, but that experience left a lasting impression.
 I wanted to make sure I got the best and safest care possible.
 I did my research and chose Scripps.”